 A large variety of force-time derivatives (eg. mass, acceleration, velocity, power, impulse) can be calculated from time-series data.
-This provides a visual of the force-time curve from the Jump Scan and defines key phases and time points.
+This article provides a general explanation of what is being measuring during Jump Scans

 A Force Plate or platform is a device used to measure the forces exerted on the ground by a human body.
 Force plates can be thought of as high-powered bathroom scales because the devices themselves are relatively simple.
 The force plate device is instrumented with load cells that convert a force, such as pressure, into an electrical signal that can be measured and standardized.
 As the force applied to the load cell increases, the electrical signal changes proportionally.